Bishop's Stortford: Fairs

 There is an annual Christmas Fayre in December, with over 100 stalls and family-friendly entertainment.
 There is also a summer Carnival, involving a procession with over 100 community groups taking part, bands, fairground rides, entertainers and stalls.

 Pubs

-Being a market town and major coach stop between London and Cambridge, Bishop's Stortford has many large public houses within the town centre.
-In 1636 The Star in Bridge Street was run by John Ward.
+Being a market town and major coach stop between London and Cambridge, Stortford has many large public houses within the town centre.
+In 1636 The Star in Bridge Street was run by John Wood.
 The Inn was acquired by Hawkes and Co. and bought in 1808.
 In the early 20th century The Star catered for cyclists, providing cycle sheds that attracted people from local villages.
-John Kynnersley Kirby (1894–1962), painted local scenes and portraits of local characters, painted the interior of The Star for a painting entitled 'The Slate Club Secretary'.
+John Kynnersley Kirby (1894–1962), painted local scenes and portraits of local characters, painted the interior of The Star for a painting entitled The Slate Club Secretary.

-Other public houses included the 15th-century Boars Head, 16th-century Black Lion, and the Curriers Arms was in Market Square from the 1700s until 1904. in the building which until recently was a Zizzi restaurant.
+Other public houses included the 15th-century Boars Head, 16th-century Black Lion, and the Curriers Arms was in Market Square from the 1700s until 1904, in the building which until recently was a Zizzi restaurant.
 Between 1644 and 1810, the Reindeer operated on the present site of the Tourist Information Centre.
+Another notable establishment was the Tanners Arms, built around 1850 alongside a former tannery.
+It was originally owned by Joseph Whitby and later acquired by McMullen's Brewery of Hertford in 1895.
+The pub closed in 2011, and the building is now occupied by IT company ITVET.